 Transitioning from an addiction recovery program into normal life can be challenging for some individuals.
-Often the next step in treatment after a residential program, a halfway house gives men and women the support and structure required to be successful upon returning to their communities, jobs, and families.
+Often the next step in treatment after a residential program, halfway houses gives men and women the support and structure required to be successful upon returning to their communities, jobs, and families.

-Individuals in our halfway house programs participate in daily community meetings and AA/NA meetings, and are trained in life skills and job readiness.
+Individuals in our halfway houses program participate in daily community meetings and AA/NA meetings, and are trained in life skills and job readiness.
 Our halfway house for women also addresses issues such as domestic violence, sexual abuse, and motherhood.